grain-lang/grain/stdlib/uint32.md

 shr : (Int32, Int32) -> Int32
 ```

-Shifts the bits of the value right by the given number of bits, preserving the sign bit.
+Shifts the bits of the value right by the given number of bits.

 Parameters: